What Is A Tender Agreement In Healthcare?

 How Long Do Government Tender Agreements Last?

-This means greater job security, continuity of work, and a consistent flow of travel nursing and midwifery contract opportunities throughout the life of the agreement for the agency.
+The length of a tender agreement varies by jurisdiction.
+For example, state-wide health department tenders typically last 5 to 8 years.
+For nurses and midwives, this means greater job security, continuity of work, and a consistent flow of contract opportunities throughout the life of the agreement.

 What Makes Affinity Nursing Different To Other Agencies?